Security of Device-independent Quantum Key Distribution under Sequential Attack

 \section{DI-QKD under Sequential attack}

-Let us first elaborately explain the sequential attack strategy and how, with such a strategy, Eve can get more information.
+Let us first describe the sequential measurement used in our analysis and how it affects the information available to Eve.

-In this attack, Eve intercepts the qubit sent by Alice to Bob after preparing the maximally entangled state $\rho= \ket{\phi^{+}}\bra{\phi^{+}}$ during the transmission phase.
-In order to mask her attack, Eve performs an unsharp measurement such that the CHSH violation between Alice and Bob remains the same as in Eq.~(\ref{BellABColl}).
-Intuitively, one might expect Eve’s measurement to disturb the state, preventing Alice and Bob from observing CHSH violations.
-However, recent results show that Bell nonlocality can be sequentially shared among Alice and multiple independent Bobs through simultaneous violations of the CHSH inequality \cite{Silva2015, Mal2016, Brown2020, Sasmal2024, Cai2024}.
-Eve exploits this fact in her attack strategy to gain additional information about the shared key between Alice and Bob.
-This sequential attack strategy is depicted in Fig.~\ref{ExptSetUp}.
+In this setting, Eve intercepts the qubit sent by Alice to Bob after the preparation of the maximally entangled state $\rho = \ket{\phi^{+}}\bra{\phi^{+}}$ during the transmission phase.
+To remain hidden, she performs an unsharp measurement chosen so that the CHSH violation observed by Alice and Bob matches that of Eq.~(\ref{BellABColl}).
+Although one might expect such an intervention to destroy the violation, a series of recent results has shown that Bell nonlocality can be sequentially shared among multiple observers through suitably tuned unsharp measurements \cite{Silva2015, Mal2016, Brown2020, Sasmal2024, Cai2024}.
+In our analysis, this serves only to specify a sequential measurement strategy consistent with the observed Bell violation and QBER, without affecting the security of the DI-QKD protocol.
+A schematic representation of this sequential interaction is provided in Fig.~\ref{ExptSetUp}.